Roasted on one sheet pan, salmon with tomatoes and fennel is joined by shallots, garlic, capers, dill, and Dijon for an exciting flavorful entrée.

 - Lemon Salmon with Dill

-- 1 ½ pounds salmon, cut into four 6-oz filets (rinsed and patted dry with paper towel)
+- 1 ½ pounds salmon, cut into four 6-oz filets (patted dry with paper towel)

 - 3 cups halved grape tomatoes

 - 1 medium fennel bulb, cored, quartered, and very thinly sliced (about 2 heaping cups)

 - 3 shallots, quartered

 - 2 tablespoons olive oil, divided

 - ¾ teaspoon coarse ground black pepper, divided